 Did the company actually work on an early version of the “pedaled roller skate”?
 There seems to be little evidence for it other than this one ad.

-A couple of other inventors grappled with the general concept of putting wheels on feet.
-James Plimpton from Medfield, Massachusetts, made a major advance in roller skate design back in 1863, a version he patented in the U.S. A more futuristic-looking roller skate came out around 1909 in Sweden, where a philosophy professor at the University of Uppsala, Edvard Petrini (1856-1922), made a type of bike/roller-skate hybrid that looks similar to the model pictured in Hay & Willits’ ad from 1896.
+A more futuristic-looking roller skate came out around 1909 in Sweden, where a philosophy professor at the University of Uppsala, Edvard Petrini (1856-1922), made a type of bike/roller-skate hybrid that looks similar to the model pictured in Hay & Willits’ ad from 1896.
 Petrini’s skates were known to Swedish roller skaters as the “Takypod.”
 A Scandinavian magazine carried an image of this fascinating contraption in January 1909.

 By the time “Doc Petrini” was helping Swedes roll around Uppsala on his version of skates, the firm of Hay & Willits was no more.
 Van Burton Willits had moved out West by 1899, when he shows up in a Denver city directory as a bicycle agent at 3423 West 29th Avenue.
 The Indianapolis Monthly Meeting of the Quakers recorded that Burt and Martha Willits lost a one-year-old daughter in 1899.
 Aged just 32, Willits himself died the following year, on April 19, 1900, and was buried at Crown Hill Cemetery.
 In 1901, his widow was living at 3630 Central Avenue.

 Tom Hay went on rolling, though.
 Just after his former business partner’s death, Hay was managing the Newby Oval.
-He even tried to arrange a wrestling match at the bike rink in 1901.
+He even tried to arrange a wrestling match at the bicycle venue in 1901.
 Sometime around 1905, Hay moved to Chicago, but was back in Indianapolis for visits in 1914 and 1915, when he served as official starter at the Indy 500 race in Speedway.
 The Indianapolis News mentioned that, like 500 co-founder and president Carl G. Fisher, Hay left the bicycle business to go into automobiles.
 A 1914 news article from the Huntington Herald recalled that Hay and Fisher “were bosom friends when the pneumatic game was yet in its infancy.”